Webinar | Microbiome: Anti-Aging & Longevity in 2026 Watch Now

-High equipment costs, a steep learning curve, and accessibility issues in remote areas are some of the biggest problems the surgical institutes face today.
+High equipment costs, a steep learning curve, and accessibility issues in remote areas are among the biggest problems surgical institutes face today.
 Additionally, there is a lack of standardization in surgical procedures, which can lead to varying patient outcomes.

 To combat these issues, startups in robot-assisted surgery are developing machine-led solutions that simplify surgeons’ work and improve the predictability of the surgeries.
 For instance, ROBO Medical’s endoscopic surgical system gives doctors superior dexterity while reducing procedural costs and complexity.
 Brain Navi’s autonomous robot lets surgeons plan the steps and have the system execute them with extreme precision.

-This report discusses five such innovative startups developing robot-assisted surgery solutions in 2024.
+This post discusses five such innovative startups developing robot-assisted surgery solutions in 2024.

 1. Aibo Medical Robot